 It’s helpful to understand the specific circumstances likely to arise in an EFL classroom.

-For instance, when teaching English as a foreign language, you may find that your classes contain significant differences in the students’ English levels or a mix of language and cultural backgrounds.
-TEFL/TESOL certification courses prepare you for these inevitable challenges in a way that more generalized teacher training may not.
+For instance, when teaching English as a foreign language, you may find that your classes contain significant differences in the students’ English levels or a mix of linguistic and cultural backgrounds.
+In-person and online TEFL certification courses prepare you for these inevitable challenges in a way that more generalized teacher training may not.

 TEFL/TESOL certification will increase your chances of getting hired for English teaching jobs.

-According to Glassdoor, hiring managers take an average of only 6 seconds to scan a resume (if they take time to read it at all!).
+According to Glassdoor, hiring managers take an average of only six seconds to scan a resume (if they take time to read it at all!).
 Do you have the right qualification on your resume?
-While you may be an experienced teacher, TEFL/TESOL certification is almost always listed as a requirement for teaching jobs abroad, so when employers scan your resume, you want them to see this qualification.
+While you may be an experienced teacher, TEFL/TESOL certification is almost always listed as a requirement for English teaching jobs online and abroad, so when employers scan your resume, you want them to see this qualification.

 If you’ve been teaching for some time, chances are that the methods that you use in the classroom are from a few years ago.
-Professional development is key to making sure that your skills and methods stay fresh, and keeping up with the best evidence-based practices for the 21st-century classroom.
-Some teachers with ESL experience earn TEFL/TESOL certification for this very reason, in order to learn about the latest methodologies or gain expertise with specific age groups (i.e. young learners).
+Professional development for ESL teachers is key to making sure that your skills and methods stay fresh and keeping up with the best evidence-based practices for the 21st-century classroom.
+Some teachers with ESL experience earn TEFL/TESOL certification for this very reason, in order to learn about the latest methodologies or gain expertise with specific age groups (i.e., young learners).

 Juliana, an experienced teacher in Brazil with a Master’s in English Literature, also earned a TEFL/TESOL certification as part of her own professional development.
 She took the Bridge 60-Hour Educator Course and found it helpful in learning new teaching strategies and keeping her methodology current.
 She was able to apply the techniques that she learned in her own classroom, such as incorporating an English-language classroom library and facilitating hands-on experiments for young learners.

-Certainly, the qualifications you currently possess as a teacher will serve you well in your future EFL/ESL classroom, but opting to receive targeted training via your TEFL/TESOL certification will take your teaching skills and your resume to the next level.
+Certainly, the qualifications you currently possess as a teacher will serve you well in your future EFL/ESL classroom, but opting to receive targeted training via your TEFL/TESOL certification and specialized courses will take your teaching skills and your resume to the next level.